Showing the UV Index – great for our real-time UV Meters!

 - The UV Index is an open-ended numerical scale that measures the amount of UV radiation reaching the earth’s surface.

 - The UV Index shows a daily time period shows the strength of UV levels and daily UV peaks at solar noon on a clear sky day.
 Solar noon is the point at which the sun is directly overhead.

 - UV radiation can bounce and reflect off surfaces, so it is important to use a combination of sun protection.

 - When the UV Index is 3 or above, sun protection is required.

 - UV and heat are not the same thing.
-We do not only need to use sun protection when it is hot.
-The UV index can be 3 or above when it is cool and cloudy too.
+We not only need to use sun protection when it is hot.
+The UV Index can be 3 or above when it is cool and cloudy too.